Here’s the perfect strawberry sorbet recipe to try this summer. It’s light and refreshing and will cool you right down in the warm weather.

 Strawberry Sorbet Recipe variations and add-ins

-• Add other fruits: Instead of using just strawberries, you can mix in other fruits such as raspberries, blueberries, or peaches to create different flavor combinations.
+• Add other fresh or frozen fruit: Instead of using just strawberries, you can mix in other fruits or frozen berries such as raspberries, blueberries, or peaches to create different flavor combinations.

 • Add herbs: Adding fresh herbs such as basil or mint can add a new dimension of flavor to your sorbet.